cozygene/Unico/README.md

 # Unico
 We present Unico, a unified cross-omics method designed to deconvolve standard 2-dimensional bulk matrices of samples by features into a 3-dimensional tensors representing samples by features by cell types.
 Unico stands out as the first principled model-based deconvolution method that is theoretically justified for any heterogeneous genomic data.

-All the neccesary scripts used for the analyses reported in the manuscripts can be found under ./Rscripts A R pacakge will be available soon on CRAN
+All necessary scripts used for the analyses reported in the manuscripts can be found under ./Rscripts

+Unico will be available soon on CRAN as a R package

 ### Installation Instructions
 Please install the following packages in R, which should finish within an hour.